AMDESE/AMDSEV/README.md

 scripts to build various components to enable SEV support until the distros pick the newer version of components.

-To enable the SEV support we need the following versions.
+To enable SEV support we need the following versions.

 | Project       | Version                              |
 | ------------- |:------------------------------------:|